mozilla/DeepSpeech/doc/TRAINING.rst

 Distributed training using Horovod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a capable compute architecture, we offer the opportunity to distribute the training using `Horovod <https://github.com/horovod/horovod>`_.
+If you have a capable compute architecture, it is possible to distribute the training using `Horovod <https://github.com/horovod/horovod>`_.
 A fast network is recommended.
 Horovod is capable of using MPI and NVIDIA's NCCL for highly optimized inter-process communication.
-It also offers Gloo as an easy-to-setup communication backend.
+It also offers `Gloo <https://github.com/facebookincubator/gloo>`_ as an easy-to-setup communication backend.

 For more information about setup or tuning of Horovod please visit `Horovod's Github <https://github.com/horovod/horovod>`_.